 Independent Director.
 A member of the Board who:

-- does not have a Relative who has been a Key Employee of the Council within the past three years;
+does not have a Relative who has been a Key Person of the Council within the past three years;

 Related Party.
 Persons who may be considered a Related Party of the Council under this Policy include the following:

-- Directors or Key Employees of the Council
+Directors, Officers, or Key Persons of the Council

-- Relatives of Directors or of Key Employees
+Relatives of Directors, Officers, or of Key Persons

-- Any entity in which a Director or Key Employee of the Council, or their Relative, has a 35 percent or greater ownership or beneficial interest or, in the case of a partnership, a direct or indirect ownership interest in excess of 5 percent
+Any entity in which a Director, Officer, or Key Person of the Council, or their Relative has a 35 percent or greater ownership or beneficial interest or, in the case of a partnership, a direct or indirect ownership interest in excess of 5 percent

 Related Party Transaction.
 Any transaction, agreement, or other arrangement with the Council in which a Related Party has a Financial Interest.
 Any Related Party Transaction will be considered a potential conflict of interest for purposes of this Policy.